 Happy Birthday, Raymond E. Feist, born 23 December 1945.

-Raymond E. Feist is an American author.
-He is well know for writing the The Riftwar Cycle, a series of fantasy novels and short stories.
+Raymond E. Feist is an American author of speculative fiction.
+He is well known for writing the The Riftwar Cycle, a series of fantasy novels and short stories.
 His books have sold over 15 million copies.
-The latest novel in the series is Magician’s End.
+The latest novel in the The Chaoswar Saga is Magician’s End.
+Feist’s only novel fully outside the Riftwar universe has been Faerie Tale.
+He has also published short stories in various anthologies.
+Feist is currently working on the first book, in a new world in a series called The War of Five Crowns.
+Click here for a list of his works.

 [Top Tip: Learn how to write fantasy.
 Buy The Fantasy Workbook]